CatsheeRS/stellarthing2d/README.md

 a game about space things

-made in a custom c# game engine with opengl through silk.net
+made in a custom c# game engine with raylib

 starry is the engine, stellarthing is the game